 The remote server's certificate must be trusted by the local server.
-This is done by installing the synchronization partner's certificate in the ThinManager Server's trusted certificate store.
+Do this by importing the synchronization partner's certificate into the local server's Microsoft Certificate Store.
 Either a self-signed certificate or a certificate generated by a trusted root may be used.
 If a partner ThinManager server fails and is replaced, you may have to update the certificates on one or both servers.

-The default ThinManager installation does not use a certificate, which prevents ThinManager Synchronization failure due to no installed TLS certificates during upgrades from earlier versions.
+The default ThinManager installation does not use a certificate, which generates a ThinManager Synchronization failure due to no installed TLS certificates when upgrading from previous versions.